 - Cancer-related liver failure: Advanced stages of liver cancer or metastatic cancers such as pancreatic cancer can directly compromise liver function.
 When cancerous growths block bile ducts or infiltrate liver tissue, they can cause the liver to fail and may result in symptoms indicating approaching death from liver failure.

-What are the complications or effects of liver failure?
+What are the Complications or Effects of Liver Failure?

 Liver failure can lead to widespread and severe complications affecting multiple organ systems.
 These complications often develop rapidly in acute cases and progressively in chronic conditions, reflecting the body’s inability to compensate for lost liver function.